surlykke/Go-Generics-with-constraints/README.md

 1. Method: Concrete types are required to have a method.
 1. Field: Concrete types are required to have a field.
-1. Type: Concrete types are required to have a one of a list of types as its underlying type.
+1. Underlying type: Concrete types are required to have a one of a list of types as its underlying type.

-Constraints may be combined by conjunction or disjunction.
+Constraints may be combined by conjunction.

 ### Method constraints